Last reviewed on 11th July 2023 by Martin Alexander (Mortgage Advisor)

 Deposit from selling a property

 If you’ve just sold or are in the process of selling a property, the chances are you’ll want to reuse your initial deposit and any equity you’ve gained to secure your next property.
 This is a very common scenario and lenders rarely have any issues with this.

 If the mortgage isn’t secured in the name of the applicant, then this can cause problems.
 This is because the proceeds of the sale will go to the mortgage owner of that specific property.

 Funds from selling assets

-In addition to property, you may have other valuable assets.
-Valuable assets such as cars, jewellery and anything that has a recognised value, can be sold to then purchase property.
+In addition to a property, you may have other valuable assets.
+Valuable assets such as cars, jewellery and anything that has a recognised value, can be sold to then purchase a home.
 Using proceeds from the sale of assets to fund a mortgage deposit is often accepted.

 Lenders will probe into the details of your transactions, as lenders, solicitors and advisors need to be confident that the funds haven’t come from an illegitimate source.

 Using overseas income as a deposit is typically assessed on a case-by-case basis.
 Deposits from overseas are complex.
 This is because lenders have a duty to ensure your deposit is legitimate.
 This can be tricky for most lenders, but it all depends on your paper trail.

 Some lenders will flat-out decline your application.
 Whereas other lenders may offer more flexibility and at least investigate your application.
 Having an advisor on board is paramount, as applying to the wrong lender will waste your time and money.

 Credit cards and personal loans